AlexKordic/The-real-history-of-async-networking/README.md

 In my personal opinion, Visual Basic 6 was the true grandfather of today's Node.js.
 Nothing that Node.js brings today was not already thought about, solved, and delivered back in the late 90s.
 We had an easy-to-use single-threaded BASIC language modelled after the English language.
 Anyone could program async apps, even a child, like me.

+I remember doing a lot of VB6 up until 2004.
+I had created everything from simple file-transfer services we used in school to share akwardly low-res pirated videos and games, to fully working 2d MMORPGs.
+VB6 :')

 ## kqueue (2000)
-With FreeBSD 4.1 we got a high performance event-system via kqueue.
-Just like epoll in Linux this feature allows servers to scale to millions of connections with no linear search of ready sockets.
+FreeBSD 4.1 implemented the first version of `kqueue`, the Unix response to IOCP.
+In a nutshell `kqueue` has the same advantages and solves the big problem with `poll`.

 ## epoll (2002)
-With the release of Linux 2.5.44 we got an upgrade to the event-system via the epoll syscalls. epoll is what is being used today and is what allows any networking server to scale to millions of connections without having to perform a linear seach like poll does.
+With the release of Linux 2.5.44 we now had truly scalable networking I/O cross-platform.

 ## libevent (2002)
-A cross-platform async event-loop written in C that wraps epoll and kqueue in an easy to use interface.
+A cross-platform async event-loop written in C that wraps epoll, kqueue and IOCP in an easy to use interface.
 Grandfather of libuv.

 ## NGINX (2004)
 Async modern webserver, load-balancer and proxy written in C. Very popular still to this date.